TugboatQA/docs/administering-tugboat-crew/index.md

 ## Remove a user from a project

-1. Click your username in the upper right-hand corner, and go to Projects;
-2. Click the **My Projects** link;
+1. Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the
+   upper-right of the Tugboat screen.
-3. Select the project where you want to remove the user;
+2. Select the project where you want to remove the user.
-4. Click the **Project Settings** link to the right of the project's title;
+3. Click the **Project Settings** link to the right of the project's title.
-5. In the **Manage Users** section, look for the user you want to remove, and click the Remove link.
+4. In the **Manage Users** section, look for the user you want to remove, and click the Remove link.

 ## Change user permissions

-1. Click your username in the upper right-hand corner, and go to Projects;
-2. Click the **My Projects** link;
+1. Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the
+   upper-right of the Tugboat screen.
-3. Select the project where you want to remove the user;
+2. Select the project where you want to remove the user.
-4. Click the **Project Settings** link to the right of the project's title;
+3. Click the **Project Settings** link to the right of the project's title.
-5. In the **Manage Users** section, look for the user whose permissions you want to change, and select the appropriate
+4. In the **Manage Users** section, look for the user whose permissions you want to change, and select the appropriate
    [user type](#user-permission-levels-explained) from the **Access** drop-down.

 ## Add a Tugboat bot to your team

+When Tugboat posts comments to a pull request, those comments show as being made by the user who linked Tugboat to the git repository.
+In practice, this means that the person who sets up the Tugboat account will get the git provider's notifications on pull requests; not because they're intentionally watching or commenting on the pull requests, but because of the automated comments that Tugboat posts as that person.

-By default, comments that Tugboat posts to the linked git provider account display as the user whose credentials link the account to Tugboat.
-If you instead want those comments to show as coming from Tugboat, you can add a Tugboat bot to your team:
+If you'd instead like those comments to show as coming from Tugboat - and free the user who links the account from a barrage of notifications - you can add a Tugboat bot to your team:

-1. Create an account called "Tugboat Bot" at your preferred git provider; i.e.
+1. Create an account for your Tugboat bot at your preferred git provider; i.e.
-   GitHub, GitLab, BitBucket;
+   GitHub, GitLab, BitBucket.
 2. Optional:
-   [Download the tugboat avatar](https://dashboard.tugboat.qa/static/Tugboat_AvatarLarge.zip) to use for your Tugboat Bot account;
+   [Download the tugboat avatar](https://dashboard.tugboat.qa/static/Tugboat_AvatarLarge.zip) to use for your Tugboat bot account.
-3. Click your username in the upper right-hand corner, and go to Projects;
-4. Click the **My Projects** link;
+3. Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the
+   upper-right of the Tugboat screen.
-5. Select the project where you want to switch to the Tugboat bot;
+4. Select the project where you want to switch to the Tugboat bot.
-6. Click the **Repository Settings** link next to the repo where you want to switch to the Tugboat bot;
+5. Click the **Repository Settings** link next to the repo where you want to switch to the Tugboat bot.
-7. Scroll down to the **Provider Comments** section (GitHub Comments, GitLab Comments or BitBucket Comments);
+6. Scroll down to the **Provider Comments** section (GitHub Comments, GitLab Comments or BitBucket Comments).
-8. Press the big blue **Change** button;
+7. Press the big blue **Change** button.
-9. Enter the authentication details for the Tugboat bot user you created at the git provider;
+8. Enter the authentication details for the Tugboat bot user you created at the git provider.
-10. Specify permissions, or accept the default permissions, and press the **OK** button.
+9. Press the **OK** button.

-Now, whenever Tugboat adds comments to a pull request or merge request, the comments will display from the Tugboat bot - and the Tugboat bot will get any subsequent notifications from the provider.
+Now, whenever Tugboat adds comments to a pull request, the comments will display from the Tugboat bot, and the Tugboat bot's account will get any subsequent notifications from the provider.

 ### User permission levels explained